Senzing/poc-snapshot/README.md

 ## Overview

 The [poc_snapshot.py](poc_snapshot.py) utility takes a snapshot of the current state of the records loaded in a Senzing repository.
 Taking a snapshot is much like performing an export.
-If you use G2Export.py to export senzing data in csv format, consider using this as an alternative.
+If you use G2Export.py to export senzing data in csv format, consider using this as an alternative.  *Caveat: The poc_snapshot utility accesses the database directly and cannot be used on sharded implementations!*

 See https://senzing.zendesk.com/hc/en-us/articles/115004915547-G2Export-How-to-Consume-Resolved-Entity-Data